General

 When are my forms due?

-Your student registration, Room Assignment form, and Travel form will be due 10 weeks before your weekend.
+Your attendee registration, Room Assignment form, and Travel form will be due 10 weeks before your weekend.
 You can find exact dates on the RAC website.
+And you should use our registration checklist to keep track of important trip planning deadlines.

 Can I have my students be paired with students from another congregation for rooming?